harshgodbole892/EvtolSimulation/Readme.md

 ## Building the solution

 CMake is used to configure the cross platform build.
+The build is only testes for macOs at the moment, so there may be buildtime/runtime issues that come up when working over a linux distribution.
 - Clone this repository and open a terminal at its root folder that includes the CMakeLists.txt file.
 - Open the CMakeLists.txt and modify the following line to ensure that armadillo libs and include directories are correctly set.
 - Also set the project home directory to be at the clone location of this repository like the following example: